By D. Carlos Kaslow

 3. REVIEW BEFORE SALE

 This step can virtually eliminate mistakes by an operator who is implementing a sound collection plan.
 Before holding a sale of any storage space, the tenant file should be given a fresh look.
 This should be done by someone who does not have direct collection responsibility.
-The review should be detailed and designed to find little mistakes.
+The review should be detailed and designed to pick up little mistakes.
 Bookkeepers and accountants are very good at this type of review.
 What kinds of mistakes can such a review pick up?
 A few years back a storage operator sold all the property of a tenant whose rent was not delinquent.
 At some point during the collection process, an incorrect space number was used on one of the notices.
 This incorrect space number was carried through the process, and the contents of the wrong space were sold.
 A detailed file review prior to the sale would have disclosed this inconsistency and saved the storage operator $20,000.

-Selling your customers' property is just one method of reaching the goal, and it is the method that creates the greatest potential legal risk for the storage operator.
+Selling your customer's property is just one method of reaching the goal and it is the method that creates the greatest potential legal risk for the storage operator.
 Keep in mind that any one space represents less than 1 percent of the typical storage facility's monthly revenue.
 The property inside the storage unit may be everything the customer owns.
 Storage operators can afford to be careful.

 D. Carlos Kaslow is an attorney specializing in legal issues pertaining to the self-storage industry.
 A frequent contributor to the magazine and a seasoned speaker at Inside Self-Storage Expos, Mr. Kaslow is also the editor of The Self-Storage Legal Review, a bimonthly newsletter on legal issues pertaining to the self-storage industry.
 For more information or to obtain a subscription, Mr. Kaslow may be reached at 2203 Los Angeles Ave., Berkeley, CA 94707; phone (510) 528-0630.